elvisssyang/Disaggregated_Employment/README.md

 # Disaggregated_Employment

 This is the Honours thesis_ Disaggregated Employment Dynamics in Australia

-# Purpose: Build up the Bayesian VAR using minne prior with a nature conjugate setting mentioned in banbura paper
+*Purpose: Build up the Bayesian VAR using Minnesota prior with a nature conjugate setting mentioned in banbura paper *